mpdubbin/job_search_tool/README.md

 > My context window is 131k tokens.

-Great, time to scrape webpages and see how many tokens they contain.
+Ok, time to scrape webpages and see how many tokens they contain.

 ### Selenium/Playwright